 There is a wide range of second and third year papers, depending on your chosen major.
 For details about the papers refer to the individual major pages.

-In Year 3, you may work on a real-life research and development project for an organisation related to your major.
+In Year 3, you may work on a real-life research project for an organisation related to your major.

-This may involve working alongside an organisation related to your major or undertaking a mini research project relevant to the needs of employers.
+This may involve working alongside an organisation related to your major or undertaking a mini research project.
 This is unique to the AUT Bachelor of Science – it’s not offered at other universities and gives you the all-important competitive edge for your career.

 The project is also good preparation for postgraduate study.